decentraland/documentation/content/creator/sdk7/architecture/entities-components.md

 ```

 {{< hint warning >}}
-**📔 Note**   Since `.createOrReplace` runs an additional check before creating the component, it's always more performant to use `.create`.
+**📔 Note**:  Since `.createOrReplace` runs an additional check before creating the component, it's always more performant to use `.create`.
 If you're sure that the entity doesn't already have a component like the one you're adding, use `.create`.
 {{< /hint >}}